djm30/Distraction-Free-Reddit/ideas.md

 ## Current issues
 - Doesn't seem to work when not signed in, possibly due to cookie functin
 - Main feed block doesn't seem to go away after visiting a subreddit

+## 07/11/22
+- Fixed extension quite a lot, works when service worker goes inactive, and appropiate permissions to track changes to the url
+- Added ability for all tabs to live reload if the settings are changed while the extension is active, however this reloading doesn't work when the extension is enabled/disabled.
+This will still require a refresh
+- Added error handling for invalid query selectors and runtime messages to content scripts that aren't yet active
+- TODO add a logger